IAL 3: The Moon: Orbit, Phases, Eclipses, and More

 Because the eclipse season is shorter than the lunar month, a partial lunar eclipse is NOT always possible.

-At only about 30 % of nodal alignments is there a partial lunar eclipse without a total lunar eclipse (Fred Espenak: MrEclipse.com: I assume a good source since he works for NASA).
+At only about 30 % of nodal alignments is there a partial lunar eclipse without a total lunar eclipse (Fred Espenak: MrEclipse.com: yours truly assumes this is a good source since he works for NASA).

 No one gets too excited about partial lunar eclipses without total lunar eclipse, but they are noticeable.